duanegoodner/faclpath/README.md

 ## Basic Usage

 > **Note**
 > If you want to test pygetfacl in Docker, you can build and run a container using files provided in the `demo_docker` directory.
 From the pygetfacl project root directory, run the following terminal commands to build/run the container and start a `bash` shell inside it.
-(Pygetfacl is installed during the image build process)
+Pygetfacl is installed during the image build process.
 >
 > ```shell
 > $ docker build ./demo_docker -t pygetfacl_demo